sts10/tidy/readme.markdown

 -   [ ] Improve performance of Sardinas-Patterson functions
 <!-- -   [ ] Investigate making the list variable as [AHashSet](https://github.com/tkaitchuck/ahash)<String> rather than a `Vec<String>` to potentially boost performance.
 Will probably need to write some benchmarks with Criterion to measure potential performance gains. -->

-## Appendix: Where can I find some word lists?
+## Appendix A: Where can I find some word lists?

 -   The [Electronic Frontier Foundation](https://www.eff.org/) has published [a few word lists for creating diceware passphrases](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
     -   I'm pretty sure password manager BitWarden uses [the EFF long list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).